GarrettMerz/IntelinAirChallenge/README.md

 (There may be a better way to do this, but this one works for now!)
 In test where I didn't do this, a lot of the model's energy went toward learning the field boundaries, which isn't useful for this task.

+We can see that the model doesn't perform as well as it ought to: it's kind of able to highlight horizontal and vertical strips of field which might be more deficient than others, but it tends to produce the highest scores near edges and boundaries, and IOU is relatively flat through time.
+This is a big drawback to not having enough filters!

 TO INSTALL AND RUN:

 First, download the data from https://registry.opendata.aws/intelinair_longitudinal_nutrient_deficiency/.